MingruiRayZhang/MingruiRayZhang.github.io/_pages/research.md

 ### Working papers

-- ***Harnessing Tensor Completion with Geo-location: Impacts of Smart Vending Machines in Urban Landscapes*** (with Wanning Chen, Yong Tan, Xusen Cheng)
+- ***Tensor Completion with Spatiotemporal Data: Impacts of Smart Vending Machines in Different Urban Settings*** (with Wanning Chen, Yong Tan, Xusen Cheng)
   - This study uses low-rank tensor completion with truncated nuclear norm methods on extensive data to understand the impact of smart vending machines on urban consumers.

 - ***Investor Learning in Crowdfunded Supply Chain Finance Markets*** (with Zhijin Zhou, Shengsheng Xiao, Yi-Chun (Chad) Ho, Yong Tan) [Under major revision at *Production and Operations Management*]